tusquake/Backend-Concepts/Data Structures/Readme.md

 ## Introduction

 This guide explains various data structures used in real-world Spring Boot applications with simple analogies and practical examples.
-Beyond the common ones you mentioned (sliding window for rate limiting, LRU/LFU caches, heaps, and ConcurrentHashMap), here are other important data structures you'll encounter.

 ---